Deco&Design - Furniture

 One of the reformers behind the style was William Morris, a British artist and writer who lived from 1834-1896.
 He wanted to revive the spirit of the old guilds, to revive the quality and craftsmanship of products, and to surround people with beautiful and well-made things.
 William Morris began to lecture and write essays on art and the rediscovery of traditional techniques and crafts.
 He and his followers helped spread the movement, and through his company Morris, Marshall, Faulkner & Co. began to create and spread original designs.

-The basic characteristics of the Arts and Crafts movement are craftsmanship, which emphasizes the beauty of the material, nature as inspiration, utility, value and the beauty of simplicity.
+The basic characteristics of the Arts and Crafts movement are craftsmanship that emphasizes the beauty of the material, nature as inspiration, utility, value and the beauty of simplicity.
 Utility and simplicity came in response to Victorian style, a highly decorative and precious industrial style.
 The movement promoted reform in art and advanced the idea of the craftsman as product designer.
 The emphasis was not on particular features but on a return to one-off and small-series production, craftsmanship and artistry.

 From England, where it dominated the second half of the 19th century, peaking between 1880 and 1910, the movement spread to the USA and other countries.
 In each of these countries, the style was personalized by adopting local traditions, techniques and customs.
 But whatever the influences, the style remained simple and natural, centered on craftsmanship and utility.